MercuryOH/mercury/README.md

 ### Prerequisites

-Before you develop or run anything, please makesure you have the following installed on your machine:
+Before you develop or run anything, please make sure you have the following installed on your machine:

 - Node.js 10 or above
   - For first-time installations, use [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) to install and manager different node versions (Windows users, checkout [nvm-windows](https://github.com/coreybutler/nvm-windows))